Daremonic/payswitch-docs/features/merchant-controls/disputes.md

 <table><thead><tr><th width="167">dispute_state</th><th>description</th></tr></thead><tbody><tr><td>Opened</td><td>Occurs when the issuer opens a review appeal after deeming the evidence unsatisfactory</td></tr><tr><td>Won</td><td>Occurs when the merchant is successful in the pre-arbitration appeal prcoess</td></tr><tr><td>Lost</td><td>Occurs when the merchant loses during the pre-arbitration appeal.
 Also, known as 'second_chargeback'</td></tr></tbody></table>

-## Managing Disputes on Hyperswitch through Dashboard
+## Managing Disputes on PaySwitcher through Dashboard

-### 1. Viewing Disputes on Hyperswitch dashboard
+### 1. Viewing Disputes on PaySwitcher dashboard

-You can view all your disputes by going to Operations -> Disputes section on your Hyperswitch dashboard
+You can view all your disputes by going to Operations -> Disputes section on your PaySwitcher dashboard

 <figure><img src="../../.gitbook/assets/image (120).png" alt=""><figcaption></figcaption></figure>